Skip to main content

 Note that if you remove CRDs, you may loose your Argo CD objects like applications or projects.

 Select Next.
-The Download YAML or Download Helm Chart settings appear.
+The Helm Chart and YAML deployment options appear.

 The YAML option lets you download the manifest YAML for the Harness GitOps Agent.
 You can download this YAML file and run it in your Harness GitOps Agent cluster.